Chapter 15 – Prayojana-tattva – Prema

 mänam—respect; tanoti—offers; saha—with; go-gaëayoù—the cows, calves and

-cowherd boys; tayoù—to Them (Çré Kåñëa and Balaräma); yat—because; pänéya
+cowherd boys; tayoù—to Them (Çré Kåñëa and Balaräma); yat—because; pänéya—

-with drinking water; süyavasa—very soft grass; kandara—caves; kanda-mülaiù
+with drinking water; süyavasa—very soft grass; kandara—caves; kanda-mülaiù—

 and edible roots.

-O sakhés, this mountain, Govardhana, is the crown jewel of Hari’s servants.
+O sakhés, this mountain, Govardhana, is the crown jewel of Hari’s

 Blessed is his fortune!
 By the touch of the lotus feet of our präëa-vallabha Çré Kåñëa

-and Baladeva Prabhu, who is most pleasing to the eyes, Govardhana is blossoming
+and Baladeva Prabhu, who is most pleasing to the eyes, Govardhana

-with delight and supplying crystal-clear water, soft grass, wonderful caves and
+with delight and supplying crystal-clear water, soft grass,

 varieties of roots.
-By thus serving Çré Kåñëa and Balaräma, who are surrounded by
+By thus serving Çré Kåñëa and Balaräma, who

 the cowherd boys and cows, he highly honours them.